-However, epoxy countertops present a number of challenges that make them impractical for many lifestyles -- especially considering the increasing affordability of simply installing a new surface (like quartz) altogether.
+Perhaps epoxy countertops are somewhat popular among homeowners looking for something that they can install themselves to revitalize an old surface.
+However, they present a number of challenges that make them impractical for many lifestyles — especially considering the increasing affordability of simply installing a new surface (like quartz) altogether.

 In this guide, we’ll explore these challenges and alternatives to give you all the information you need to make an informed decision.

 Unlike laminate, granite or quartz countertops, epoxy does not come in pre-made slabs that you can pick up from a supplier and have installed in your kitchen or bathroom.
 Rather, it’s a type of refinishing product that you buy in the form of an epoxy countertops kit and then use to refinish an existing material.

 Note: You can find pre-made epoxy countertops but these are very costly, which is emblematic of a major issue associated with epoxy that we’ll explore shortly.